Religion in Iran: Baháʼí Faith

-Late November, 2018 prison warden Qarchak women prison in Varamin, near the capital Tehran attacked and bit three Dervish religious minority prisoners when they demanded their confiscated belongings back.

-Irreligion in Iran
+Irreligion

 Non-religious Iranians are officially unrecognized by the Iranian government, this leaves the true representation of the religious split in Iran unknown as all non-religious, spiritual, atheist, agnostic and converts away from Islam are likely to be included within the government statistic of the 99% Muslim majority.

 According to Moaddel and Azadarmaki (2003), fewer than 5% of Iranians do not believe in God.
 A 2009 Gallup poll showed that 83% of Iranians said religion is an important part of their daily life.
-The 2020 online survey conducted by GAMAAN mentioned above, found a higher number of Iranians surveyed self-identify as atheists - 8.8%.
+The 2020 online survey conducted by GAMAAN mentioned above, found a higher number of Iranians surveyed self-identify as atheists – 8.8%.
+Another two surveys by GAMAAN, conducted in February and December 2022, were tested better against external data and in comparison with probability surveys (e.g., on employment rates, languages people speak at home, and healthcare types); these surveys found that respectively 10% and 7% identified as atheists.
+Another survey, conducted with the assistance of VPN providers Psiphon and Lantern, found in July 2023 that 7% identified as atheists and that, having introduced the option for the first time, 16% identified as humanist.